 The governor operation must remain free of obstructions at all times.
 Governor area must be shielded from debris.
-The stock configuration of fuel tank mounted to the engine is acceptable for debris management.
-However, if the fuel tank is to be remote mounted, a debris shield covering the exposed governor area is required.
+All tanks must be remote mounted.
+For remote mounted tanks a debris shield covering the exposed governor area is required.
 Briggs & Stratton part number 697326 Control Cover may be used or some other part with equivalent features.

-NOTE: The governor spring must be placed in hole #6.
+NOTE: The governor spring must be placed in hole #5.